Automate to Survive: a Celerity and Adobe event

 Following Colin’s talk, we enjoyed an exclusive interview with Xavier Company Soriano (Digital Technology Manager at Puig Group, ex Product Manager at Adidas Group), where he discussed his 12+ years’ experience with marketing automation, plus his predictions for the future.
 If you would like to connect with Xavier or ask any questions regarding marketing automation, please feel free to connect with him on LinkedIn.

-The evening ended with a group discussion on how to overcome the top marketing automation challenges, and identifying ways to maximise the automation opportunities that both technology and data present to us.
+The evening ended with a group discussion on how to overcome the top marketing automation challenges, and identifying ways to maximize the automation opportunities that both technology and data present to us.

 Interested in learning more about our expertise in Marketing Automation or Adobe Campaign specifically?
 Contact a member of our team today